kentdobias/monet/README.md

 in Monet's paintings](https://arxiv.org/abs/2209.01989).

 Beware evaluating the entire notebook: producing the correlation functions takes 60-90GB of RAM!
-Procomputed correlation functions are provided in the file `hueCs.mx`.
+Precomputed correlation functions are provided in the file `hueCs.mx`.

-The Gaussian free field data in this reposity was generated using a generic Wolff algorithm library produced by the same author, available [here](https://git.kent-dobias.com/research/wolff/code/c++/).
+The Gaussian free field data in this repository was generated using a generic Wolff algorithm library produced by the same author, available [here](https://git.kent-dobias.com/research/wolff/code/c++/).